 In the Middle Ages, medicine was undoubtedly the scientific realm influenced most by the many cultural elements that contributed to shaping society.
 Its Greek foundations were added to by Latin, Byzantine, Arabic and Mozarabic contributions and others from further afield that were transmitted by cultures bordering on the western world.
 As a result, each medicinal plant had as many names as the cultures using it to make remedies.
 But the variety of names used for a single plant in different cultures sometimes led to confusion.
 To avoid this risk, dictionaries were produced and botanical albums too, featuring pictures of the plants and other simples used in everyday therapeutic practices together with the various names they were called by the different peoples that comprised medieval society.
-This Tractatus de Herbis, currently in the collections at the British Library is one such book enabling the different names of these plants to be linked to the plants themselves.
+The Tractatus de Herbis, codex Sloane 4016, currently in the collections at the British Library is one such book enabling the different names of these plants to be linked to the plants themselves.
 This helped avoid confusion and the disastrous consequences of giving a patient a simple other than the one prescribed by the physician.

 Towards a better understanding